imesh562/Lab_Appointment_System/README.md

 # Lab_Appointment_System

 Tech Stack
-  Java
-  Bootstrap
+  Java, Bootstrap

 How to run the project
   Make sure you have installed a JDK.
-  Open the project with your preferred ide and setup tomcat Run project on the tomcat server
+  Open the project with your preferred IDE and setup Tomcat Run project on the Tomcat server